chocochip287/cocktail-recipes/README.md

 ## Usage
-1. Open the  cocktail app.
-In the search bar, enter the ingredient you would like to use to prepare your drink.
+1. From the Cocktail Findifier's home screen, enter the ingredient you would like to use to prepare your drink in the search bar.

-Click on the "What can I make?" button.
+2.Click on the "What can I make?" button.

 ![The screen shows a picture of the main page.](./assets/img/mainscreen.png)

-2. The application will display a joke while the userwaits for their results with the many differnet drinks that incude the ingredients you selected.
+2. The application will display a joke while the user waits for their results.

 ![The screen shows a picture of the transition with a joke.](./assets/img/jokescreen.png)